Ellen DeGeneres ‘Ditched Wedding Ring’ According To Bogus Divorce Report

 ET Online reported that Portia and Ellen went on a “date night” on April 30 and they published a picture of Ellen and Portia holding hands and smiling.
 According to ET, they were seen together at a restaurant before they ventured off to The Forum in Inglewood to attend a Justin Timberlake concert.

 As ET notes, in late March, Ellen shared a selfie of her and Portia on vacation.
 In the photo, they are both smiling and Ellen has an arm around Portia’s shoulders.
-Furthermore, in February, Portia appeared on The Ellen DeGeneres show for her birthday episode and surprised her with a very thoughtful gift.
+Furthermore, in February, Portia appeared on The Ellen DeGeneres Show for her birthday episode and surprised her with a very thoughtful gift.
 The touching moment brought Ellen to tears.

 Happy Spring Break, Everybody. pic.twitter.com/xoNUrlZwMr